hapax/hapax.github.io/assets/bhqc.md

 Black holes are regions of spacetime where gravity is strong enough to trap light.
-Because they trap light, they are black, hovering like holes in space that we can enter but never leave.
+Because they trap light, they are black, and hover like holes in space that you can enter but never leave.
-Now, light travels fast, about a hundred million times faster than a pedestrian, so this is no mean feat, and it takes the death of a giant star, or disastrous collisions at the core of a galaxy, to produce them.
+Now, light travels pretty fast, about a hundred million times faster than a speeding pedestrian, so this is no mean feat, and it takes the death of a giant star, or disastrous collisions at the core of a galaxy, to produce black holes.
 But we now know, from a whole spectrum of clues, that they exist and play an important role in the life of star systems and galaxies.